SQL

 WHERE date_condition;

-To fetch the current date and time, you can use a function such as GETDATE()
+To fetch the current date and time, you can use a function such as GETDATE() in SQL Server or CURRENT_TIMESTAMP in MySQL:

 SELECT GETDATE() AS CurrentDateTime;